Human shield: Libyan Civil Wars

 During the First Libyan Civil War, Gaddafi loyalists were acting as human shields in the Libya no-fly zone, to try to protect Gaddafi's compound and airports.

 In March 2016, during the Second Libyan Civil War, it was reported that two Italians who had been kidnapped in June 2015 were killed while they were used as human shields by Islamic State gunmen in Sorman.

 Syrian Civil War

-During the Syrian Civil War, the Syrian Armed Forces and loyalists were accused by Human Rights Watch of using residents of towns as human shields when advancing on opposition held areas, forcing them to march in front of the army.
-Witness from different towns across the country said that the army had kidnapped people and forced them to march in front of them when attacking towns and villages.
-The purpose of this was to protect the army from attack.
-HRW said "The Syrian army should immediately stop this abhorrent practice."
-Witnesses stated that the army forcibly used children and elderly people as well to deter anyone from firing on the soldiers.

 ISIS in Syria

 ISIS has ideologically justified use of Muslims as human shields.

 The Islamic State (ISIL) militants, Saudi-supported the Syrian branch of al-Qaeda, and Jaysh al-Islam anti-Assad rebels were accused of using civilian residents of towns, Alawite civilians and captured Syrian soldiers as human shields.

 On the use of human shields by ISIS in Syria, most notably was in 2019 as reported by SDF: The jihadists were using the civilians as human shields to block.
 The civilians were "on the front lines".